trebeljahr/conv3d/README.md

 ## Features

-- Interactive CLI with intuitive prompts
+- Interactive CLI, shows you what it creates and asks for confirmation
+- Bulk Mode for converting multiple 3D models at once
-- Converts GLTF, FBX, and OBJ files to GLB format
+- Supports GLTF, FBX, and OBJ file formats
-- Automatically generates React components using gltfjsx
+- Generates React/TSX components using gltfjsx
-- Organizes output files into your React project structure
+- Can copy the generated files to your project paths
-- Configurable output paths
-- Progress indicators with detailed logging

 ## Prerequisites

 You need to have the following tools installed for this to work correctly:

-- gltfjsx (`npm install -g gltfjsx`)
-- gltf-pipeline (`npm install -g gltf-pipeline`)
-- obj2gltf (`npm install -g obj2gltf`)
-- FBX2glTF (`npm install -g fbx2gltf`)

 ## Installation